meilisearch/specifications/text/0118-search-api.md

 - 🔴 Sending a value with a different type than `String` for `highlightPostTag` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

+If `attributesToHighlight` is omitted while `highlightPostTag` is specified, there is no error.

 #### 3.1.11. `attributesToCrop`

 - Type: Array[String]|String